hirrolot/metalang99/README.md

 After I realised that the metaprogramming framework lacks abstractions, I started to implement Metalang99.
 Honestly, it turned out to be a much tougher and fascinating challenge than I expected -- it took half of a year of hard work to release v0.1.0.
 As a real-world application of Metalang99, I created [Datatype99] exactly of the same form I wanted it to be: the implementation is highly declarative, the syntax is nifty, and the semantics is well-defined.

-Finally, I want to say that Metalang99 is only about transformations of syntactic forms and not about sophisticated compile-time calculations, like compiling a finite automaton from regular expressions or computing a 15th Fibonacci number; the preprocessor is just too slow and limited for such kind of abuse.
+Finally, I want to say that Metalang99 is only about transformations of syntactic forms and not about CPU-bound calculations, like compiling a finite automaton from regular expressions or computing a 15th Fibonacci number; the preprocessor is just too slow and limited for such kind of abuse.

 [Poica]: https://github.com/Hirrolot/poica